 The Plant Audit Scheme is of great convenience to the specifiers and purchasers of concrete.
 It provides an independent and rigorous audit of the quality systems in place at a ready mixed concrete plant.
 Without the scheme, purchasers and specifiers would be faced with a costly and time consuming audit of concrete quality for each construction project.

 The Scheme is certified to ISO 9001 and undergoes external validation audit by Bureau Veritas (New Zealand) Limited on an annual basis.

 The Scheme operates independently from the management of the Concrete NZ Readymix Sector Group both in respect membership of the Plant Audit Committee and finance matters.
 Ready mixed concrete plants using the scheme are charged separate fees from any Concrete NZ Readymix Sector Group subscriptions.

 The Plant Audit Committee comprises five or more Professional Engineers and Registered Engineering Associates with long experience in the concrete production industry.
-The Concrete NZ Readymix Sector Group are only permitted 2 nominees on the Committee.
-The Committee which has 2 externally appointed members denoted by * is as follows:
+The Concrete NZ Readymix Sector Group are only permitted two nominees on the Committee.
+The Committee which has three externally appointed members denoted by * is as follows:

 Cement used by the member plants of the Audit Scheme must comply with NZS 3122:2009 Specification for Portland and Blended Cements (General and Special Purpose).

 NZS 3104:2021 Specification for Concrete Production is the standard used by the Plant Audit Committee of Concrete NZ to audit and continue auditing of a Ready Mixed plant.

 Compliance with NZS 3104:2021 Specification for Concrete Production also requires compliance with a number of other Standards, such as NZS 3112.1-4:1986 Methods of Test for Concrete.
 The requirements for the calibration of laboratory equipment are also audited by the Committee.